 This group had everything to be a good one but no one really knew if their contrasting tones would work together.
-Okawa was still improving his vocals, Masuda had completely changed his singing style – much due to his musical theater experience -, Aoi was an intimidating, complete performer, but interesting enough, every single one of them were known for being versatile singers in their own respective groups.
+Okawa was still improving his vocals, Masuda had completely changed his singing style – much due to his musical theater experience -, Aoi was an intimidating, complete performer, but interesting enough, every single one of them was known for being versatile singers in their own respective groups.

 The group showed consistency, Viva La Chu was a strong release, one of the best from the first wave of releases from the shuffle series, Samajera, although a bit odd at times, was one of the best releases, this time from the second wave.

 Aoi easily stood out within this group.
-His unique singing tone and top tier vocal technique set him apart from his group mates.
+His unique singing tone and top-tier vocal technique set him apart from his group mates.

 In 2020, WONDER CORONA made their long-awaited comeback with the digital single, Wake Up Jamaica!?.

 2016 welcomed an ambitious rock rhythm game, Band Yarouze!.
 The franchise introduced 4 main bands: OSIRIS, BLAST, Fairy April and Cure2tron.

 Fairy April‘s lineup counts with Shouta Aoi (vocals), Kaito Ishikawa, Yusuke Kobayashi, and Shouma Yamamoto.

 The band has a youthful and bright on pop-rock, making them a good middle group between the punk-rockers BLAST and the powerpop band Cure2Tron.